TANZANIA BUDGET ANALYSIS 2019/2020

 New system to be used to regulate both operators and players to mitigate negative social economic implications and also curb the revenue leakages.

 - Given the apparent boom in this sub-sector, this is a good move.
 Both economically and socially.

 A number of changes to protect local industries.

 - Protecting local industries is important and commendable.
 But that should go hand in hand with tangible controls to ensure efficiency.
 Otherwise we may be protecting inefficiencies and ultimately penalize consumers.

 In implementing the Blueprint for regulatory reforms, several levies and fees (e.g. imposed TFDA, Government Chemist, and TBS) are going to be scrapped.

 - This is a good start in implementation of the spirit of the Blueprint.
 Multiple fees, levies and taxes are not conducive to business.

-The proposed reforms as presented in the Budget speech clearly show the intention to create an industrial economy.
-We await to see how these reforms will be reflected in the tax laws (through the Finance Act, 2018 and the GNs).
+The proposed reforms as presented in the Budget speech clearly show the intention to create an industrial economy and also implement the spirit of the Blueprint for regulatory reforms.
+We await to see how these and other tax reforms will be reflected in the tax laws (through the Finance Act, 2019 and the GNs).